Find out what VAT should be charged on supplies of fuel and power if you're a supplier or a user.

 4.5 Charged refillable cylinders

 When you first sell a refillable cylinder containing gas at the reduced rate, you must account for VAT at the standard rate on the cylinder, which becomes your customer’s property.
 If you have charged a single price for the cylinder and gas, you must apportion the price between the 2 supplies.
-You can find information about how to in Notice 700: the VAT Guide.
+You can find information about how to in VAT guide (VAT Notice 700).
 The price of the cylinder is the difference between the tax-exclusive price of the filled cylinder and your charge for refilling a customer’s own cylinder.

 When, for convenience, you exchange a filled cylinder for an empty one of the same size owned by your customer, your refill charge is treated as being wholly for the supply of gas.
 You can ignore any normal charge made for inspection or maintenance.